-Education and qualifications Basic education Upper secondary education Vocational education and training Higher education
+Current issues Early childhood education and care Basic education Vocational education and training Higher education

 The Finnish National Agency for Education's decision on the recognition of a qualification completed abroad can now be applied for electronically by using the online application form on the Studyinfo webservice.
 The new application form was introduced on 7 September 2020.

 Current issues Vocational education and training Higher education

 Finnish schools coped well with the transition to distance education, but students hope for more interaction

 As Finland switched to distance education in March 2020, Finnish National Agency for Education launched a study to find out how schools and institutions in primary and secondary education cope with being forced into distance education by the COVID-19 pandemic.
 The study collates and summarises a number of Finnish studies and reports with the aim of facilitating further reforms and development of education in the future.
 Both international comparisons and national studies indicate that the transition to and delivery of distance education in Finnish schools and educational institutions were successful considering the circumstances.
 This is attributed to the high professional skills of teachers and society's investments in education and digitalisation.